-When your body has finalised its accounts for the previous financial year it must advertise that they are available for people to look at.
+When a local government body has finalised its accounts for the previous financial year it must advertise that they are available for people to look at.
 Having given reasonable notice of your intentions, you then have 20 working days to look through the accounts and supporting documents.
-You will be able to make copies of the accounts and the relevant documents although you may have to pay a copying charge.
+You will be able to make copies of the accounts and most of the relevant documents from the body.
+You will probably have to pay a copying charge.